 To link Git data to a task, simply add the TASK-ID to the branch name, commit message, or PR titles.

-With our task automation feature, available in Premium and Co-pilot workspace, tasks that are linked to Git will automatically update status based on changes made in GitHub.
+With our task automation feature, available in Co-pilot, Insights, and Enterprise workspaces, tasks that are linked to Git will automatically update status based on changes made in GitHub.
 When a pull request is merged inside GitHub, the PR status of the linked task will change from Open to Closed.
 Upon changes made in the PR status, the Tara bot will immediately update the task’s status from Doing to Done in real-time.